JohannesBuchner/UltraNest/docs/performance.rst

 This tutorial demonstrates:

-* How to make a program that uses nested sampling.
+* How to make a program that uses nested sampling
 * How to store and resume runs
-* How to use UltraNest in 100 dimensions.
+* How to use UltraNest in 100 dimensions
 * How to speed up likelihood functions with vectorization
-* How to write a program with UltraNest.
+* How to write a program with UltraNest
-* How to execute on multiple cores.
+* How to execute on multiple cores

 Usage in a program
 ===================

+Lets write a script simple.py.
+It defines a problem through prior and likelihood functions, and analyses it.

+To understand it, have a look first the `Basic usage <usage-spectral-line.ipynb#Basic usage>`_ page.
+Or even `usage-spectral-line:Basic usage`_.

 .. code-block:: python3
    :caption: simple.py